subhayu99/PyScripts/Scripts/ArticleDownloader/README.md

 ## Implementation ##

-- The user is prompted to enter the URL of the Medium article that has to be downloaded
+- The user is prompted to enter the URL of the article that he/she wants to be download

 - The contents are then stored in a file named ArticleContent.txt